martinjos/rb3_driver/README.md

 Additional legal disclaimers
 ----------------------------

+The author can not be held responsible for the content, safety, security, freeness from bugs or viruses, or fitness-for-purpose of websites mentioned/linked to from this file/this repository, nor of the third-party programs and libraries mentioned here or anywhere in this repository (even those mentioned as dependencies).
+If you download, install, or otherwise use any of these programs and libraries, or visit any of the websites, you do so entirely at your own risk.

 The author of this software is not associated or affiliated with Harmonix Music Systems, Inc., or Nintendo Co., Ltd. and this software is not in any way